 - Please bring your McGill I.D. to gain access to the space.
 Study hubs are open to current McGill students, staff and instructors.
 If you are waiting for an appointment to obtain your McGill I.D., please bring another piece of photo ID to the hub, as well as your booking confirmation for the hub.

-- Access to the Redpath second floor, third floor, and Cyberthèque and the Law Library second floor is via stairs only (not elevators).
+- Access to the Redpath main floor, Cyberthèque and the Law Library second floor is via stairs only (not elevators).

 - All individuals on McGill campuses will be required to wear a procedural mask all times when in any indoor shared space, including but not limited to classrooms, Teaching and Study Hubs, shared offices, labs, hallways, elevators, and bathrooms.
 The University will provide the necessary procedural masks to all students, faculty, staff and visitors entering our buildings.
 Individuals who would prefer to bring their own procedural masks will be permitted to do so.